Getting in Nepal

 For other seasons, weather cannot be guaranteed.
 Monsoon season (June- August) is highly prone to flight delays and cancellation.
 The strong winds, rain, and patchy clouds make the view unclear.
 Also, in the winter season, flights may get canceled due to thick fog.

 Therefore, if you are traveling to Nepal, it is recommended to apportion one or two days for spare in case your flight gets canceled and you are in short of scheduled time.
 In other cases, road transportation can be an option.

 However, in the case of a flight to Lukla, you may have to change your entire schedule if you are in short of time as there is no other option owing to its dramatic location.

 (Note: Travel Insurance is highly recommended.
 In case of flight cancellation, if you are in short of time and are unable to catch your scheduled flight back in Kathmandu, Nepal Lion Treks can charter a helicopter at your service.
 However, the cost should be borne by you which can later be claimed through the insurance company.)

-Therefore, knowledge about Nepal flights, 5 Things I Wish I Knew Before Going to Nepal and Getting in Nepal can plan your trip inside Nepal.
+Therefore, knowledge about Nepal flights, 5 Things I Wish I Knew Before Going to Nepal helps you out.